 1

-Hakuouki Movie 1: Kyoto Ranbu is a 1 hour and 35 minute anime film released in 2013.
-Adapted from a popular visual novel, the movie is directed by Yamasaki Osamu and animated by Studio Deen, bringing the story to life with impressive visuals and direction.
+Hakuouki Movie 1: Kyoto Ranbu is a captivating anime film with a runtime of 1 hour and 35 minutes, released in 2013.
+Directed by Yamasaki Osamu and animated by Studio Deen, the movie delivers a visually stunning adaptation of the beloved visual novel, blending striking animation with skillful direction.

 DramaRomanceSlice of Life